Ashford and the surrounding areas has plenty to offer!

 Hothfield Heathlands Nature Reserve - 4.5 Miles

-This nature reserve offers stunning scenery, wildlife, wild horses and highland cows.
-The reserve offers beautiful photo opportunities and plenty of woodlands to explore.
+This Kent Wildlife Trust nature reserve offers stunning scenery, wildlife, wild horses and highland cows.
+The best example of open heathland and acid bog in Kent, the reserve offers beautiful photo opportunities and chances of seeing some wonderful wildlife.

 The Model Shop - 4.6 Miles